Parking in the Lake Louise area

 Parks Canada currently restricts traffic on Lake Louise Drive when volumes present a safety concern for emergency vehicle access.
 No additional vehicle restrictions on Lake Louise Drive are being considered at this time.

-Parks Canada shuttles, Roam Public Transit, and third party transportation providers (e.g. tour buses) who have a Banff National Park business license with a Moraine Lake add-on are permitted from June to mid-October.
+Parks Canada shuttles and licensed commercial transportation providers (e.g. tour buses) are permitted from June to mid-October (weather dependent).

 Frequently asked questions